+did not convert to AD (MCInc), and cognitively normal controls (CN).
+Features for each voxel were derived from gray matter morphometry.
 Feature selection based on the SVM weights gave better results than t-statistics and expert knowledge.
 The p-map methods performed slightly better than those using the weight vector.
 The wrapper method scored better than the filter method.
 Recursive feature elimination based on the p-map improved most for AD-CN: the area under the receiver-operating-characteristic curve (AUC) significantly increased from 90.3% without feature selection to 92.0% when selecting 1.5%-3% of the features.
 This feature selection method also improved the other classifications: AD-MCI 0.1% improvement in AUC (not significant), MCI-CN 0.7%, and MCIc-MCInc 0.1% (not significant).

-Although the performance improvement due to feature selection was limited, the methods based on the p-map generally had the best performance and were therefore better in estimating the relevance of individual features.
+Although the performance improvement due to feature selection was limited, the methods based on the p-map generally had the best performance, and were therefore better in estimating the relevance of individual features.

-Index Terms-Computer-aided diagnosis, Dementia, Feature selection, Recursive feature elimination, Significance maps, Support vector machine.
+Index Terms-Computer-aided diagnosis, dementia, feature selection, recursive feature elimination (RFE), significance maps, support vector machine (SVM).